sirselim/WES_ShinyDiscover/README.md

-# WES_ShinyDiscover
+# VCF-DART Viewer (VCF file Diagnostics Annotation and Reporting Tool Viewer)
-A Shiny interface to filter and identify variants of interest from whole exome data
+A Shiny interface to filter and identify variants of interest from NGS variant data in VCF file format.

 ## Configure the `home` directory